Aarush-Goyal/linkedin-extension/README.md

 Try using this command : `git clone https://github.com/Aarush-Goyal/linkedin-bot.git`

-Add the chrome extension to your chrome browser
+Add the chrome extension to your chrome browser by going [here](chrome://extensions) and clicking on `Load Unpacked`

 Go on [Linkedin - My Network](https://www.linkedin.com/mynetwork/)